Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 -- She doesn't have credibility.
 Trump tweeted on Monday morning that the "fake news media" will be "working overtime to make even Wacky Omarosa look legitimate as possible."
 Far from it.
 Her past support for Trump and her other credibility problems have come up in practically every story and TV segment.
 Aside from the tapes, people have few reasons to believe her account...

---> BTW: Some of these factors also apply to Sean Spicer's book "The Briefing," which suffered underwhelming sales last month...
+By the way: Some of these factors also apply to Sean Spicer's book "The Briefing," which suffered underwhelming sales last month...

 Trump's tweets did give her a boost...